Want Want China (OTCMKTS:WWNTY) Sets New 52-Week High at $34.98

-Shares of Want Want China Holdings Limited (OTCMKTS:WWNTY – Get Free Report) hit a new 52-week high during trading on Tuesday .
-The company traded as high as $34.98 and last traded at $34.98, with a volume of 0 shares.
-The stock had previously closed at $33.98.
+Want Want China Holdings Limited (OTCMKTS:WWNTY – Get Free Report)’s stock price hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $34.98 and last traded at $34.98, with a volume of 0 shares trading hands.
+The stock had previously closed at $34.98.

 Analyst Ratings Changes

-Separately, JPMorgan Chase & Co. raised shares of Want Want China from an “underweight” rating to a “neutral” rating in a research report on Thursday, July 27th.
+Separately, JPMorgan Chase & Co. upgraded Want Want China from an “underweight” rating to a “neutral” rating in a research note on Thursday, July 27th.

 Want Want China Increases Dividend

-The company also recently declared a dividend, which was paid on Thursday, September 28th.
-Investors of record on Friday, August 25th were given a $1.00 dividend.
+The firm also recently declared a dividend, which was paid on Thursday, September 28th.
+Shareholders of record on Friday, August 25th were paid a $1.00 dividend.
+This is an increase from Want Want China’s previous dividend of $0.52.
 The ex-dividend date was Thursday, August 24th.
-This is an increase from Want Want China’s previous dividend of $0.52.

 About Want Want China